R/eval_rank_importance.R

 #' \code{numeric} mathematical objective values for each solution

-#' generated during the incremental optimization process.
+#' generated by the incremental rank procedure.

 #' }